The 25 Top Things to Do in La Paz Mexico + Practical Tips

 Although you may need to drive a little far, all the way to Lopez Mateo, whale watching is one of the most incredible activities to do in Baja California.

-Grey, blue, humpback whales travel all the way to the Baja California coast to find food, give birth, and mate as they find here the perfect environment for their activity.
+Grey, blue, and humpback whales travel all the way to the Baja California coast to find food, give birth, and mate, as they find here the perfect environment for their activity.

-Mind that whale watching season is from January through April.
+Please note that the whale-watching season runs from January through April.

-When I lived in La Paz I went on a whale-watching tour uncountable times.
+When I lived in La Paz, I went on a whale-watching tour countless times.

 The closest place to La Paz to see the whales is Alfonso Lopez Matteo, where you can see the gray whales, the friendliest ones, that will come by your boat and let you pet them.
 A magical experience indeed.

 If you manage to get all the way to Loreto you can see the blue whales, the biggest animal alive on earth.
-They nest in one of the bays near Loreto in the Sea of Cortez, and there are tours available that you can book directly with local travel agents.
+They nest in one of the bays near Loreto in the Sea of Cortez, and tours are available that can be booked directly with local travel agents.

-However, to go to Loreto you should consider a 3-day trip.
+However, to visit Loreto, consider a 3-day trip.

 7. Kitesurf in La Ventana Bay